Cape May County Technical School Past and Future

 Cape May County Technical School Evening and Continuing Education Division

-The Evening and Continuing Education Division offers courses to provide academic, vocational, technical and avocational instruction in Arts, Crafts, Dance, Music, Computers, Cooking, Baking, Language, Health & Fitness, Office/ Career Related, Special Training, State License, Vocational/Technical programs and GED, ABE, ESL instruction.
+The Evening and Continuing Education Division offers courses to provide academic, vocational, technical and avocational instruction in Arts, Crafts, Dance, Music, Computers, Cooking, Baking, Language, Health & Fitness, Office/ Career Related, Special Training, State License, Vocational/Technical programs and HSE, ABE, ESL instruction.

 The Cape May County Technical School is committed to serving business, industry, labor unions, and the community through the programs offered in both the day and evening school.
 Inplant training, emergency short term or long range programs, seminars or courses for particular skills, licensing or certification programs are developed to meet the needs of Cape May County residents.